kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 ![rsx front anti lift heave](/assets/images/2021-02-14/rsx-front-anti-lift-heave.svg)

-Our findings of _pro-lift_ at the end of the droop travel is confirmed in the data with the anti-lift angle and ratio crossing zero with just 37 mm of droop travel.
-At factory ride height, you can expect an anti-lift angle of around 1.0 deg which equates to 8.8% anti-lift.
+Our findings of _pro-lift_ at the end of the droop travel is confirmed in the data with the anti-lift angle crossing zero with just 37 mm of droop travel.
+At factory ride height, you can expect an anti-lift angle of around 1.0 deg which equates to 8.8% front anti-lift.

 ### Front anti-dive